 What’s in the works?

-The European Commission is planning no less than lifetime authorisation for pesticides.
+The European Commission is planning no less than lifetime approval for pesticides.
 That means no more mandatory regular re-evaluations!
-Most pesticides would no longer need to be reassessed every 10 to 15 years to take into account new scientific studies on their safety, and they could remain approved indefinitely.
-Only a small number of the most toxic substances, which are already on their way of being phased out, would continue to undergo periodic safety reviews
+Many pesticides would no longer need to be reassessed every 10 to 15 years to take into account new scientific studies on their safety, and they could remain approved indefinitely.
+Although exemptions are foreseen, the proposal makes unlimited approval the default rather than the exception, fundamentally undermining the precautionary principle.
+In addition, the lack of clarity regarding exemptions and vague wording creates a significant risk of arbitrary interpretation.

-As if it weren’t enough, the Commission also wants to double the period during which highly toxic pesticides can still be sold after being banned to protect our health or the environment.
+As if it weren’t enough, the Commission allows for the doubling the period during which highly toxic pesticides can still be sold after being banned to protect our health or the environment.
 Instead of 1.5 years, citizens could be exposed to these chemicals for up to 3 years.

-This would seriously weaken Europe’s chemical safeguards at a time when science, public concern, and the health and biodiversity crises call for stronger, not weaker, protection.
+These changes are a big attack on Europe’s chemical safeguards at a time when science, public concern, and the health and biodiversity crises call for stronger, not weaker, protections.

 What does it mean for our food and the environment?